 Likes and Dislikes

 This indoor trainer boasts lots of excellent technologies that help to increase the lifespan and function such as the leak proof drive system, the cooling fins and the larger roller.
 These are the best things about it but with so much technology it begs the question is there more to go wrong?
 It caters for a range of wheel sizes which is definitely a positive and the automatic resistance settings allows for easy riding without having to stop or adjust.
+Another positive is the manufacturer Kurt Kinetic which is well known for good quality and innovation in this space.

 However with these automatic systems you can only work as hard as the unit lets you which can be a negative for more advanced riders.
 However the use of aluminum and stainless steel make this unit sound extremely sturdy and capable of dealing with a lot of use.
 The fact it cannot be folded is also a negative and it weighs 27 pound so moving may not be that easy.
 It appears to suit the average rider who will use it more than once a week to compensate for the high price tag.
 It does come with a lifetime warranty which in my personal opinion is priceless.